KyanChen/levir/_members/liqin_liu.md

 researchgate:
 dblp:
 orcid: 0000-0001-7158-6772
-description: "LiQin Liu received the B.S. degree from the School of Astronautics, Beihang University, Beijing, China, in 2018.

-She is currently working toward the Phd degree in the Image Processing Center, School of Astronautics, Beihang University.

-Her research interests include hyperspectral image processing and deep learning."
+description: "Liqin Liu received the B.S. and Ph.D. degrees from  Beihang University, Beijing, China, in 2018 and 2024, respectively.
+She is currently a Postdoctoral Research Fellow at the School of Astronautics, Beihang University.
+Her research interests include hyperspectral image processing, remote sensing and deep learning."
 ---